Enlighten Yourself On these 4 Things Before Buying a Workmen Compensation Plan

 If you own a firm, then you know your employees/ workers are your biggest assets.
 However, it’s only with a fit workforce that your business will prosper.
-As their employer, it’s your responsibility to look after your employees.
-Put in place safety measures to protect them from work-related injuries, illnesses, or fatalities that can have a devastating effect on your business.
-Not only are these situations bad for the productivity and morale of your workers, but they can also cost you a fortune in terms of out-of-pocket expenses.
-To tackle problems like these, put workplace safety first and ensure your employees with workmens’ compensation insurance.
-Here’s more about workmen’s compensation insurance.
+As an employer, it’s your responsibility to look after your employees.
+Put in place safety measures to protect them from work-related injuries, illnesses, or fatalities.
+Any injury or fatality can have a devastating effect on your business.
+Workplace accidents are bad for the productivity and morale of your workers, Moreover, it can also cost you a fortune in terms of out-of-pocket expenses.
+To tackle problems like these, put workplace safety first.
+Also, insure your employees by buying workmen compensation insurance.
+Here’s more about workmen compensation insurance.

-Buying a workmen’s’ compensation insurance policy will provide legal liability coverage to your employees for bodily injuries or death caused due to an occupational disease or an accident arising out of or within the course of the employees are covered under the plan.
-Also, under the Workers Compensation Act, 1923, in India, it is mandatory to have this insurance if you own a firm that employs more than 20 employees.
+Buying a workmen’s compensation insurance policy will provide legal liability coverage.
+It covers medical costs when employees suffer bodily injuries or death.
+Accidents caused due to an occupational disease or arising out of or within the course of the employees are covered under the plan.
+Also, under the Workers Compensation Act, 1923.
+It is mandatory to have this insurance for firms employing more than 20 employees.

 Before you buy a policy, there are a few things that you should consider.
 Here’s a list of things that you need to be aware of:

-The workmen’s compensation policy will cover the cost of medical treatment and disability arising due to an accident or injury, irrespective of who caused it.
-However, insurance policies are not liable to cover you if the cause of the injury is employee’s criminal activity, self-inflicted wounds, illicit drug use, or suicide.
+The workmen’s compensation policy will cover the cost of medical treatment and disability arising due to an accident or injury.
+However, insurance policies will not cover injuries caused due to an employee’s criminal activity, self-inflicted wounds, illicit drug use, or suicide.

-It’s essential to understand the risk associated with your firm, as it not only gives you a clearer picture but also affects the premium rates of the plan applicable to you.
-If you own a corporate firm, your premium rates will be much less in comparison to one who owns a manufacturing industry, as the level of risk in the manufacturing industry is higher and so the premium charged is high.
+It’s essential to understand the risk associated with your firm.
+Risks of your business affect the premium rates of the plan applicable to you.
+If you own a corporate firm, your premium rates will be much less as risks associated with this industry type are less.
+However, the level of risk in the manufacturing industry is higher and so the premium charged is high.

-For instance, if you run a corporate, then injuries are likely to arise due to ergonomic issues, which are mostly preventable.
-However, if you own a manufacturing or construction business the risks of injury to the workforce are higher.
+For instance, injuries in a corporate unit are likely to arise due to ergonomic issues, which are mostly preventable.
+However, if you own a manufacturing or construction business, the risks of injury to the workforce are higher.
 Your workers would have to work with electricity, machines, or operate at heights.
 If the risks of injury associated with your workplace are higher then premium rates will be high.

 It is advisable to know the risk associated with your business so that you can get the best workers’ compensation insurance.

-There are several worker’s compensation plan providers available in the market, which makes it hard for you to choose among various options.
+It is hard to choose from several worker’s compensation plan providers available in the market. .
 SecureNow will help to provide you with quotes from multiple policy providers.
-We will provide you with all the relevant details so that you can purchase the best worker’s compensation policy.
-Further, we can counsel you for implementing safety controls that can help lower your insurance premiums.
+We will provide you with all the relevant details to help you in buying the best workmen compensation policy.
+Further, we can counsel you for implementing safety controls to help lower your insurance premiums.

 If your employees experience a workplace injury or occupational illness, make sure they report it to you.
 If your employee doesn’t make a report before the specified deadline, they might miss out on the benefits.